WilliamQLiu/williamqliu.github.io/_posts/2017-10-14-designing-data-intensive-applications.md

 __NoSQL__ isn't a particular technology, it just stands for Not Only SQL.
 NoSQL stands to do:

-* Scale better than relational databases, with more focus on very large datasets and very high write throughput
+* Scales better than relational databases, with more focus on very large datasets and very high write throughput
 * Specialized query operations that are not suppported by the relational model
 * More dynamic data models than those of the relational schemas